Creuna-Oslo/Episerver.Basis.Slim/docs/content/usage.md

-## Creating solution from the template
+## Creating a solution from the template

 There are three possible ways to scaffold the template.